 As you adjust the chemistry and salinity of your pool it's important to allow the water to circulate by leaving your pool system and pump running for at least 12 hours.
 You should keep your chlorine generator turned off during this initial circulating and mixing until you are satisfied with your pool chemistry.
 If you want more detailed instructions on chemistry and balancing visit our salt water pool maintenance page.

-If proper winterizing is completed in the fall it can be really simple opening a pool in the springtime.
+If proper pool closing or winterizing was completed in the fall it can be really simple opening a pool in the springtime.
 It will get easier every spring so if you’re a new pool owner don’t get discouraged if the process took longer than you expected.
-The best part is that after you have taken time to get your pool ready properly it’s ready to enjoy and time to relax!
+The best part is that after you have taken time to get your pool ready properly it’s ready to enjoy.

 Please use all appropriate and proper safety precautions when attempting projects on this website.
 All projects are attempted at the reader's own risk.